 In Omaha, pre-flop play matters slightly less than it does in Hold’em.

-And just like in Hold’em, folding weak hands pre-flop makes your decisions on later streets much easier.
+That said, though, pre-flop is still very, very important.
+And, just like in Hold’em, folding weak hands pre-flop makes your decisions on later streets much easier.

 - The more weak hands you play, the more marginal hands you make

 - The more marginal hands you make, the more difficult the decisions you’ll have

 - The more difficult your decisions are, the more mistakes you’ll make

 - The more mistakes you make the more money you’ll lose

 It’s that simple.
 So, just like in Hold’em, you have to practice great discipline, avoid trouble hands and focus on great money earners in Omaha.